Florida Atlantic vs. Charlotte NCAA Football Odds, Plays and Insights | October 21, 2021

 Charlotte Stats and Trends

+- Charlotte has played six games, with four wins against the spread.

-- This year, the 49ers have won ATS in each of their two games as an underdog of 5.5 points or more.
+- This season, the 49ers won ATS in their only game as an underdog of 7 points or more.

-- Charlotte's games this year have gone over the total in two out of six opportunities (33.3%).
+- Charlotte's games this season have hit the over two times in six opportunities (33.3%).

-- Charlotte is 3-0-1 against the spread and 4-0 overall in games when it puts up more than 23.0 points.
+- Charlotte is 3-0-1 against the spread and 4-0 overall when the team scores more than 23.0 points.

-- This season the 49ers have six turnovers, two fewer than the Owls have takeaways (8).
+- The 49ers have six giveaways this season, while the Owls have eight takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.